hypo69/hypo/src/endpoints/prestashop/readme.md

 ## Security Recommendations

-- Never share the `credentials.kdbx` file with others.
+- Never share the `credentials.kdbx` file with others. ❗
 - Ensure the file is stored in a secure location accessible only to you.
+(The `secrets` folder in the project root is excluded from `git`).
 - Regularly update your API keys and database passwords.

 ## Additional Resources